 Steeped in the tradition of country and roots music, Stefanie Joyce's songs take an unapologetic, hard look at the grit of life, blending keen lyrical observation with signature tongue-in-cheek humor.
 From sin to sadness to small-town hypocrisy, she is unafraid to sing about uncomfortable truths, much like her icons Hank Williams, Loretta Lynn, John line, and Evan Felkner (Turnpike Troubadours).

-Stefanie grew up in the Pacific Northwest and has loved storytelling for as long as she can remember.
-As a teenager, she told those stories through dance, training with Canada's prestigious Alberta Ballet.
-As a young adult, she told those stories through film and literature, earning a degree in Film Production & Creative Writing at The University of British Columbia.
-She also spent an undergraduate semester cutting her teeth on short stories at the Iowa Writers Workshop.
+Stefanie grew up in the Pacific Northwest and was drawn to storytelling from a young age.
+As a teenager, she told stories through dance, training with Canada's prestigious Alberta Ballet.
+As a young adult, she told stories through film, earning a degree in Film Production from The University of British Columbia.
+She also spent an undergraduate semester cutting her teeth on short stories at The Iowa Writers Workshop.
 It wasn't until she finished college that her love of southern literature led her to Tennessee and she began writing songs.
-So, while she counts singer-songwriters such as Kris Kristofferson, John Prine, Brandy Clark and Evan Felker as major musical influences, her first love will always be authors; Flannery O'Connor, Cormac McCarthy, Zora Neale Hurston, Anne Proulx.